zopefoundation/zope.schema/docs/fields.rst

 Ideally, custom collection fields have interfaces that inherit appropriately from either zope.schema.interfaces.ISequence or zope.schema.interfaces.IUnorderedCollection.
-Most collection fields should be able to subclass zope.schema._field.AbstractCollection to get the necessary behavior.
-Notice the behavior of the Set field in zope.schema._field: this would also be necessary to implement a Bag.
+Most collection fields should be able to subclass :class:`zope.schema._field.AbstractCollection` to get the necessary behavior.
+Notice the behavior of the Set field in zope.schema: this would also be necessary to implement a Bag.

 Choices and Vocabularies